agama-project/agama/doc/new_architecture.md

 ## The current architecture

-At this point, Agama is composed of three high-level components:
+At this point, Agama is composed of four high-level components:

 * **Agama service**: implements the logic to perform the installation.
 It is the core component of Agama and it offers a D-Bus interface.
 Actually, it is composed of two services: `rubygem-agama` and